netdata/netdata/packaging/installer/methods/pfsense.md

 pkg add http://pkg.freebsd.org/FreeBSD:11:amd64/latest/All/netdata-1.23.0.txz
 ```

-**Note:** If you receive a `Not Found` error during the last two commands above, you will either need to manually look
+**Note:** If you receive a `Not Found` error at any of the commands above, you will either need to manually look
 in the [repo folder](http://pkg.freebsd.org/FreeBSD:11:amd64/latest/All/) for the latest available package and use its
-URL instead, or you can try manually changing the Netdata version in the URL to the latest version.
+URL instead, or you can try manually changing the Netdata version in the URL to the latest version
+(in case Netdata is the only package erroring out).

 **Note:** On pfSense 2.4.5, Python version 3.7 may be installed by the system, in which case you should should not install Python from the FreeBSD repository as instructed above.

+**WARNING:** Packages from the `latest` tag in the FreeBSD 11 repository will always be at the latest stable train.
+As of early July 2020, that means 11.3-RELEASE.
+If you are running earlier versions of pfSense, such as 2.4.4 (now outdated, but might be running in some edge cases in production environments) at this time, then you'll be running __11.2-RELEASE__.
+Be mindful of your update train or you might cause havoc in your system! **BE MINDFUL OF YOUR PACKAGE MANAGER WARNINGS, THEY SHOULD NOT BE DEALT WITH LIGHTLY!** - With that said, if you are running an older version, you might need to manually browse for the correct package versions for your release train.
+For ease and reference, [11.3-RELEASE](http://pkg.freebsd.org/FreeBSD:11:amd64/release_3/), [11.2-RELEASE](http://pkg.freebsd.org/FreeBSD:11:amd64/release_2/), [11.1-RELEASE](http://pkg.freebsd.org/FreeBSD:11:amd64/release_1/) and [11.0-RELEASE](http://pkg.freebsd.org/FreeBSD:11:amd64/release_0/) are linked here.

 You must edit `/usr/local/etc/netdata/netdata.conf` and change `bind to = 127.0.0.1` to `bind to = 0.0.0.0`.